My visit to Hamilton, Ohio really left an impression on me. It’s a city that’s in the midst of a comeback.

 Kids can ring the Liberty Bell replica located in front of Hamilton’s Old Municipal Building.
 (Just beware that once they start ringing it, it’s hard to get them to stop)

 Pyramid Hill Sculpture Park

 The blend of incredible sculptures displayed in 265 acres of natural surroundings provides a unique experience for visitors.
 There are more than 50 pieces of art on display, hiking trails, lakes, an arboretum, and picnic areas for guest to enjoy.

 A visit to Pyramid Sculpture Park includes a visit to the 10,000 sq. ft Ancient Sculpture Museum filled with sculptures thousands of years old.
-The collection of Egyptian, Greek, Roman and Etruscan sculpture is really impressive!
+The collection of Egyptian, Greek, Roman, and Etruscan sculpture is really impressive!

-Inside the museum there is a founder’s library where you can learn more about the founder, Harry T. Wilks.
+Inside the museum, there is a founder’s library where you can learn more about the founder, Harry T. Wilks.
 I was fortunate to meet him a few years ago during a previous visit before he passed.

-It’s Part of the Donut Trail
+Hamilton is Part of the Donut Trail

-Yes, that’s right.
 Butler County has a Donut Trail and 3 of the bakeries on the trail are in Hamilton; Kelly’s Bakery, Mimi’s Donuts and Bakery, and Ross Bakery.